 Taking all this into consideration should alleviate your fears about making accident claims in Chatham against an employer.
 But what would constitute a workplace claim?
 Let us explain…

-Your employer has a duty through law to provide a safe working environment, in which risks are assessed and minimised as much as reasonably possible.
-This could be by providing training, PPE, safe working practices, supervision or physical assistance (for lifting and carrying, for examples).
-They should also risk assess your working area, keeping areas free of hazards wherever possible.
+Your employer has a duty through the law to provide a safe working environment, in which risks are assessed and minimised as much as reasonably possible.
+This could be by providing training, PPE, safe working practices, supervision or physical assistance (for lifting and carrying, for example).
+They should also risk assessing your working area, keeping areas free of hazards wherever possible.
 If they do not do this, and you are injured, then you could consider making a work injury claim.